Sunday, February 4, 1979

 Monday, February 5, 1979

 I didn’t go to church yesterday.
-When the missionary came over I thought I could talk him into showing me the pictures, but he wouldn’t budge.
+When the missionary came over, I thought I could talk him into showing me the pictures, but he wouldn’t budge.
 I reluctantly agreed to meet him at church next Sunday.

 Sunday, February 11, 1979

 I was excited to think I could repent of anything I had ever done, and start anew.
-I was so grateful to Jesus for providing the atonement for me.
-This meant that the Lord loved me, even though I had not been active in His church after I had been baptized.
-I could hardly sleep for the next few nights.
-I was excited to think that I was not a lost cause after all!
-It was so overwhelming to think about the love the Lord had for all his children.
+I was so grateful to Jesus for providing me with the atonement.
+This meant that the Lord loved me, even though I had not been active in His church after my baptism.

 Sunday, February 18, 1979

-I was scared to talk to the Bishop.
-But after hearing Mina’s talk last week, I had learned it was part of the repentance process and I had to get it over with.
-Before church started I asked the Bishop for an appointment.
-I was hoping he would say he could talk to me a few months down the road, but instead, he smiled and said, “Sure, just come see me in my office right after church.”
 Right after church!
 I wasn’t prepared for it to be so soon.
 It was hard for me to sit through church.
 I had never talked to a Bishop before.
 What would I say to him?
 What was he going to say back to me?
 Would he judge me and tell me what a terrible person I was?
 I was so scared!
 I thought about telling him we could talk some other time, but I also wanted to start going to church with a clear conscience.
 I had to get it over with!

-I made friends with the few girls that were in the branch.
-Dorthe was one of these girls.
-After I had gone to church a couple of times.
-Dorthe told me all about the different members and about all the rumors that went on in the branch.
-Then she told me that the rumors about me were, that I was just there because of the missionaries.
+Then she told me the rumors about me were that I was just there because of the missionaries.
 When Dorthe told me this, we both laughed.
-But inside I was hurt, because I thought these people didn’t know me or what was in my heart.
+But inside, I was hurt because I thought these people didn’t know me or what was in my heart.

 Monday, February 19, 1979

 The rumor got even worse.
 I put some cream on my face.
-It turned out I was allergic to it, so my face swelled up and it felt like my skin was burned.
+It turned out I was allergic to it, so my face swelled up and felt as if it had been burned.
 I could hardly see out of my eyes.
-Even though it was late, I asked Mom to call the missionaries to come and give me a blessing.
-The missionaries came right over on their bikes.
-I was embarrassed to have them see me looking like this, but I believed that the blessing would help.
-After they had given me the blessing, they went back home again.
+I asked Mom to call the missionaries to come and give me a blessing.

 Tuesday, February 20, 1979